Affiliate Disclosure: As an Amazon Associate, I earn a commission from qualifying purchases made on Amazon.com.

 After college I lived with roommates’ dogs.
 I remember three labrador brother dogs that ate trays of holiday candied nuts and got so sick they had to sleep in the garage on Christmas Eve.
 Oh, and there was a white Akita that walked delicately through the house leaving a trail of fur puff balls in his path.
 But these dogs weren’t mine and I wanted one of my own.

+Seriously, I love dogs.
 But since I can’t adopt every dog, I try to spoil them by making dog treats for my family and friends’ dogs.
 My Homemade Bacon Cheddar Dog Biscuits and Frozen Yogurt Pupcakes, are crazy easy to make and human-grade.
-You can even sample them yourself.
-I dare ya!
-If your pup is anything like Sasha, he or she will follow you around the house begging for just-one-more.
-Seriously people, your dog will be at your side like magnet.
-These treats are puppy approved!
+These human-grade treats are puppy approved.

 To make the dog biscuits, simply combine all ingredients into a large bowl.
 Knead the dough with your hands for a minute.